-Clinicians are asked to keep a high suspicion for potential cases and to follow these important steps to prevent monkeypox virus transmission at VUMC:
+Clinicians are asked to keep a high suspicion for potential cases and to follow these important steps to prevent mpox virus transmission at VUMC:

-- Consider monkeypox in patients presenting with a new vesicular or pustular rash.
+- Consider mpox in patients presenting with a new vesicular or pustular rash.
 Suspicion should be heightened if the rash occurs in people who within 21 days of illness onset:

-- Reports having contact with a person or persons with a similar appearing rash or with a person who has received a diagnosis of confirmed or probable monkeypox OR
+- Reports having contact with a person or persons with a similar appearing rash or with a person who has received a diagnosis of confirmed or probable mpox OR

-- Traveled, within 21 days of illness onset outside the United States to a country with confirmed cases of monkeypox or where monkeypox virus is endemic OR
+- Traveled, within 21 days of illness onset outside the United States to a country with confirmed cases of mpox or where mpox virus is endemic OR

 - Had contact with a dead or live wild animal or exotic pet that is an African endemic species, or used a product derived from such animals (e.g., game meat, creams, lotions, powders, etc.)